duckdb/duckdb_mysql/README.md

 USE mysqlscanner;
 ```

 The connection string determines the parameters for how to connect to MySQL as a set of `key=value` pairs.
+Any options not provided are replaced by their default values, as per the table below.

 | Setting  |   Default    |
 |----------|--------------|